keirbowden/sigcapapp/README.md

 ## Embed in Lightning Flow
 Include a Signature Capture screen in a Lightning Flow - see the [blog post](http://bobbuzzard.blogspot.com/2018/06/adding-signature-capture-to-lightning.html) and check out the example flow at src/flows/Signature_Capture-2.flow
 ## Auto-complete in a Lightning Flow
-Automatically finish a Lightning Flow when the signature is capturedd - see the [blog post](https://bobbuzzard.blogspot.com/2019/10/auto-completing-signature-capture-flow.html) and check out the example flow at src/flows/SigCap-4.flow and associated Lightning Component at src/aura/SigCapFlowWithFinish
+Automatically finish a Lightning Flow when the signature is captured - see the [blog post](https://bobbuzzard.blogspot.com/2019/10/auto-completing-signature-capture-flow.html) and check out the example flow at src/flows/SigCap-4.flow and associated Lightning Component at src/aura/SigCapFlowWithFinish
+## Auto-close quick action
+Automatically close a quick action when the signature is captured.
+The [SignatureCapturedCloseAction](https://github.com/keirbowden/sigcapapp/tree/master/force-app/main/default/aura/SignatureCapturedCloseAction) embeds the BrightSIGN component into a quick action and adds a listener for the SignatureCaptured event.
+When this event is received, it fires a toast message to inform the user that the signature was captured and closes the action.